Federal vs. Private Student Loans: What’s the Difference?

 Whether you're considering private loans because you're not eligible for a federal student loan, or because you need to borrow a larger amount for your education, it's important to understand how going with a private lender can impact you.

-• You may qualify for a lower interest rate on a private loan if you have excellent credit
+• Lower interest rate if you have excellent credit

-• You can borrow more to cover the costs of college with private student loans
+• You can borrow more to cover the full costs of college

-• While the government can pause payments on federal student loans during national emergencies, private student loans may lack the same suspension option.
+• While the government can pause payments on federal loans during national emergencies, private loans may lack this option

 FAQs

-Is it better to have federal vs. private student loans?
+Is it better to have federal or private student loans?

-Undoubtedly, selecting federal student loans consistently proves to be a superior choice over private student loans.
-Additionally, federal loans offer numerous advantages, such as borrower protections, greater flexibility, and potential subsidies.
-Moreover, federal loans offer extensive borrower protections, enhanced flexibility, a plethora of forgiveness options, and the potential for subsidies.
-Typically, new students with limited credit history can obtain lower fixed interest rates through federal student loans.
+Federal student loans offer borrower protections, greater flexibility, and potential subsidies.
+Typically, students with limited credit history can obtain lower fixed interest rates through federal loans.
 Conversely, private loans suit borrowers with excellent credit who require no forgiveness options and intend to rapidly pay down their loans.

 Erika Photo